 It is very important that you make your payments by the agreed due dates.
 Failure to do so will result in loss of access to the University facilities.
-If you are having problems you should contact the Credit Control Team by phone on +44 (0)20 8411 6400 and select option 3, or by email to firstname.lastname@example.org
+If you are having problems you should contact the Credit Control Team by phone on +44 (0)20 8411 6400 and select option 2, or by submitting a ticket via Unihelp

 Can I use my deposit towards my final instalment?

 We advise against you using your deposit towards your final instalment of rent, as if there are any charges due to losses/breakages etc, you may end up still owing money even after departure.
 This could adversely affect your ability to re-enrol for your next year or receive your exam results.

 Can I change my room?